daveredrum/ScanRefer/README.md

 </table>

 If you would like to try out the pre-trained models, please download the model weights and extract the folder to `outputs/`.
-Note that the results could be higher than those in the paper because of a few iterations of code refactoring and bug fixing.
+Note that the results are higher than before because of a few iterations of code refactoring and bug fixing.

 ## Changelog
+11/11/2020: Updated paper with the improved results due to bug fixing.

-05/11/2020: Released pre-trained weights.
+11/05/2020: Released pre-trained weights.

 08/08/2020: Fixed the issue with `lib/box_util.py`.